 The trail is pretty rugged in New England…The Long Trail gave me a good idea of what I’m in for through Maine and New Hampshire.
 Mmmm, rocks!

 I’ve already hiked almost 400 miles of the AT to date, which is about 1/5 of the trail.
 That’s quite a bit.
-Until writing this post, I hadn’t recognized just how profound an effect the AT has had on my life and hiking background.
-As I’ve fondly recalled all these experiences, it occurs to me that a thru-hike was probably destined all along.
+Until writing this post, I hadn’t recognized just how profound an effect the AT had on my life and hiking background.
+As I’ve fondly recalled all these experiences, it occured to me that a thru-hike was probably destined all along.
 All I needed was some time, perspective, and reflection.
 So let’s go hike the rest of AT already!